EthanThatOneKid/neo-cli/README.md

 ---

+## ✅ Todo
+* Gotta pivot to a general use language; not just for Neopets

+---

 ## ✏ Developer's Note
 I really like Neopets, but sometimes, I am short on time and I am unable to do all my dailies manually.
 I created this language so I could script out all of my Neopets dailies and also because I thought it would be a fun project since I enjoy recreational programming.